jnozzi/cocoadev.com/markdown/PulsingDotView.md

 @end

-I set my window's contentView to be an instance of General/AnimatingView and load on some custom views/controls that conform to the Animation protocol.
+I set my window's contentView to be an instance of AnimatingView and load on some custom views/controls that conform to the Animation protocol.

 Here's an example of a view that conforms to the Animation protocol (Compiled here);